MyTHWN/MTER/README.md

 The learned model parameters are stored in the folder 'results'.

 ## Citation
-If you find this useful for your reserach, please consider cite:
+If you find this useful for your reserach, please cite:
 ```
 @inproceedings{Wang:2018:ERV:3209978.3210010,
  author = {Wang, Nan and Wang, Hongning and Jia, Yiling and Yin, Yue},